 7. Supports normal blood clotting, antioxidant activity, and bone health.

-The high amount of Vitamin K helps nourishes those activities in the body healthy.
+The high amount of Vitamin K is a kale health benefit that helps nourish those activities in the body healthy.

 8. Great for helping digestion and elimination.

-One of the reasons is because it is very high in fiber.
+One of the reasons is that it is very high in fiber.

 I cup of kale only has 33.5 calories but it is the other nutritional aspect of kale that makes it a superstar.